dqrobotics/dqrobotics.github.io/index.md

 <hr />

-#What is DQ Robotics?
+# What is DQ Robotics?

-DQ Robotics is a standalone open-source (LGPLv3) robotics library.
-It provides [dual quaternion](http://en.wikipedia.org/wiki/Dual_quaternion) algebra and kinematic calculation algorithms in MATLAB, Python and C++ that can be applied to robot modeling and control.
-The library has a catkin package wrapper for use in [ROS Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu), and also provides a [V-REP](http://www.coppeliarobotics.com/) interface.
+DQ Robotics is a standalone open-source (LGPLv3) library for robot modelling and control.
+It provides [dual quaternion](http://en.wikipedia.org/wiki/Dual_quaternion) algebra and kinematic calculation algorithms in MATLAB and C++.

 Report any issues you might have with the installation and usage at the [issue tracker](http://sourceforge.net/p/dqrobotics/tickets/)

-##Installation

-###MATLAB
+## Installation

+### C++
+The official support is for Ubuntu 16.04/18.04 LTS using our [PPA](https://launchpad.net/~dqrobotics-dev/+archive/ubuntu/release).

+{% highlight sh %}
+sudo add-apt-repository ppa:dqrobotics-dev/release
+sudo apt-get update
+sudo apt-get install libdqrobotics
+{% endhighlight %}

+After adding the PPA, DQ Robotics updates can be obtained with a regular call to
+{% highlight sh %}
+sudo apt-get update
+{% endhighlight %}

+### MATLAB
 In order to use DQ Robotics on your MATLAB installation, and supposing you did the checkout at **[PATH_TO_DQ_ROBOTICS_FOLDER]**, just add

 {% highlight sh %}